Hughes H-4 Hercules: Operational history

 Hughes returned to California during a break in the Senate hearings to run taxi tests on the H-4.
 On November 2, 1947, the taxi tests began with Hughes at the controls.
 His crew included Dave Grant as copilot, two flight engineers, Don Smith and Joe Petrali, 16 mechanics, and two other flight crew.
 The H-4 also carried seven invited guests from the press corps and an additional seven industry representatives.
 In total, thirty-six people were on board.

 Four reporters left to file stories after the first two taxi runs while the remaining press stayed for the final test run of the day.
 After picking up speed on the channel facing Cabrillo Beach, the Hercules lifted off, remaining airborne for 26 seconds at 70 ft off the water at a speed of 135 mph for about one mile (1.6 km).
 At this altitude, the aircraft still experienced ground effect.
-To Hughes, these tests demonstrated that the (now-unneeded) plane was flight-worthy, and thus worth the use of government funds.
+To Hughes, these tests demonstrated that the now-unneeded plane was flight-worthy, and thus worth the use of government funds.

-The H-4 never flew again.
+The H-4 never flew again after its first test flight.
+Because World War II had ended, the military no longer needed it to carry troops or equipment across the ocean.
 Its lifting capacity and ceiling were never tested.
 Afterwards a full-time crew of 300 workers, all sworn to secrecy, maintained the aircraft in flying condition in a climate-controlled hangar.
 The company reduced the crew to 50 workers in 1962 and then disbanded it after Hughes' death in 1976.

 Display

-H-4 Hercules at Evergreen Aviation & Space Museum.
+H-4 Hercules at North American Aerospace Museum.
 A Douglas DC-3 parked beneath its wing shows the scale of the H-4.

 Ownership of the H-4 was disputed by the U.S. government, which had contracted for its construction.
 In the mid-1970s, an agreement was reached whereby the Smithsonian Institution's National Air and Space Museum would receive the Hughes H-1 Racer and section of the H-4's wing, the Summa Corporation would pay $700,000 and receive ownership of the H-4, the U.S. government would cede any rights, and the aircraft would be protected "from commercial exploitation."

 A plan to dismantle the aircraft and offer portions of it to various museums was put forward in May 1980.
-A group called the Committee to Save the Hughest Flying Boat was formed to prevent this and the following week Los Angeles County announced that it wanted it to be displayed intact.
+A group called the Committee to Save the Hughes Flying Boat was formed to prevent this and the following week Los Angeles County announced that it wanted it to be displayed intact.